CoulsonZhang/Deep_Structure/README.md

 To Do:
 - reference fetch function compatibility
-> - trouble: differnt page have various format in pure string type
+> - trouble: differnt pages have various format in pure string type
 - entry integration (all function, class structure may be utilized)

 Finished: